LinkedIn is down - here's everything we know

 Update: 11:30 ET / 15:30 GMT

-The volume of outage reports on DownDetector appears to be dropping off, suggesting the issue was only minor and LinkedIn has taken steps to address the problem.
+The number of outage reports submitted to DownDetector appears to be dropping off, suggesting the issue was only minor and LinkedIn has taken steps to address the problem.
 The company is still to make a public announcement.

 Original story: